-8.1.1 Partitioning
+9.1.1 Partitioning

 Depending on the server's range of applications and the hardware layout, the partitioning scheme can influence the machine's performance (although to a lesser extent only).
 It is beyond the scope of this manual to suggest different partitioning schemes for particular workloads.
-However, the following rules will positively affect performance.
+However, the following rules positively affect performance.
 They do not apply when using an external storage system.

-- Make sure there always is some free space available on the disk, since a full disk delivers inferior performance - Disperse simultaneous read and write access onto different disks by, for example: - using separate disks for the operating system, data, and log files - placing a mail server's spool directory on a separate disk - distributing the user directories of a home server between different disks
+- Make sure there is always a certain amount of free space available on the disk, since a full disk delivers inferior performance. - Disperse simultaneous read and write access onto different disks by, for example: - using separate disks for the operating system, data, and log files - placing a mail server's spool directory on a separate disk - distributing the user directories of a home server between different disks

-8.1.2 Installation scope
+9.1.2 Installation scope